MeshachAQ/Financial-Loan-Analysis/README.md

 # Financial-Loan-Analysis
 This is a Financial Loan Analysis and report where I showcased my technical skills in SQL and Tableau to derive insights.

 ### In this page,you will find my SQL Queries as well as my Tableau work book and the dataset.
+You can also find the project questions for this project.